phalcon/documentation/docs/di.md

     bool shared = false
 ): ServiceInterface | bool
 ```
-Attempts to register a service in the services' container.
+Attempts to register a service in the services container.
 Only is successful if a service hasn't been registered previously with the same name

 ```php
 public function get(